Senior Advisor for Renewable Energy

 During his 35-year career, Nels has worked on forest management, carbon sequestration, protected areas design, energy planning, mitigation, climate adaptation, and incentives to sustain ecosystem services in Asia, Latin America and North America.
 He has published over two dozen articles, reports and books on these topics.

 As Deputy State Director in Pennsylvania, Nels worked with chapter staff to build innovative programs to maintain ecological water flows, conserve private forests, restore public land habitats, and reduce impacts from shale and wind energy development.

 He has volunteered for assignments with TNC programs in Papua New Guinea, Indonesia and at the Worldwide Office.
-Johnson has served on several boards and advisory committees including the Shale Roundtable, the Pinchot Institute for Conservation, and the Western Electricity Coordinating Council.
+Johnson has served on several boards and advisory committees including the Shale Roundtable, and the Pinchot Institute for Conservation where he served as board chair.